 As the production and consumption of steel are closely linked to economic development and industrial capacity in general, many countries have enacted measures to protect their domestic steel industries from international competition, particularly from countries with a lower average cost of production.
-Several key steel importing countries currently have import restrictions in place on steel products or intend to introduce them in the future.
-See "Risk Factors - Risks Relating to Our Business and Industry - We face numerous protective trade restrictions in the export of our steel products and ferroalloys, and we may face export duties in the future."
+Several key steel importing countries currently have import restrictions in place on steel products or may introduce them in the future.
+See "Risk Factors - Risks Relating to Our Business and Industry - We face certain trade restrictions in the export of certain of our steel and ferroalloy products to the E.U."